 4. Make an offer

-RATE SEARCH: When you’re ready to shop around, go to Bankrate to find the best mortgage rates.
+When you’re ready to shop around, check out the best mortgage rates.

 6. Get final approval from your mortgage lender

 If you’ve been preapproved or prequalified, you can now work with your mortgage lender to finalize the details of your mortgage.
 Based on the contracted purchase price, your lender can determine monthly payments based on your interest rate and other expenses, such as escrow payments to cover property taxes.
 Your bank also will hire an appraiser to make sure the home is worth what they are preparing to lend to you.

 The closing is when you sign all the paperwork needed to complete the purchase of the home, including final loan documents.
 Your lender will release the funds from your mortgage to the closing agent in return for the property’s title document.
 At this point, the title of the property is transferred to you and the seller will turn over the keys—making you a homeowner